grnet/synnefo/docs/design/pithos-view-authorization.rst

 astakos cookie domain.
 The current document describes how the pithos view can grant access to the protected pithos resources.

-The proposed scheme follows the guidelines of the Oauth 2.0 authentication framework as described in http://tools.ietf.org/html/rfc6749/.
+The proposed scheme follows the guidelines of the OAuth 2.0 authentication framework as described in http://tools.ietf.org/html/rfc6749/.

 Briefly the pithos view requests a short-term access token for a specific